By Kasey Willson

 Seaweeds are a nourishing sea vegetable, naturally high in the mineral iodine.
 Iodine is crucial for thyroid health, as it is stored in the thyroid and is crucial for the production of thyroid hormone.

 You will therefore likely benefit from the addition of seaweeds into your diet.
 Seaweed types to try include nori, wakame, arame, kelp and dulse.
 My favourite and to be honest, easiest way of adding seaweed into my day, is by sprinkling dulse flakes into bone broth, soups, salads, or over cooked meals.
 1-2 tsp per day is a nourishing amount.
 I also love using a high quality Himalayan salt that has pulse flakes ground up within- this is my fav.

-I step you through the iodine requirements and recommended dosing for preconception and pregnancy in my preconception guide, Glowing Mumma.
+I step you through the iodine requirements and recommended dosing for preconception and pregnancy in my preconception guide, Path To Glowing Mumma.
 If you have a history of thyroid antibodies, you will need close monitoring to ensure Thyroid Peroxidase antibodies are not increasing.
 In this case, iodine supplementation will need to be adjusted.

 The thyroid gland contains some of the highest stores of selenium in the tissues of the body.24 Consider iron, selenium, tyrosine and zinc rich foods and supplements alongside iodine as well, as these work in synergy to support thyroid hormone production and selenium is needed to support the conversion of Thyroxine (T4) into the active form of thyroid hormone (T3) as well as acting as an antioxidant to protect your thyroid against oxidative stress.23